Leading the way

-Iceland’s nature isn’t just amazingly pretty, it’s powerful too.
-Iceland meets virtually all of its needs for electricity and heating with renewable resources and is a world leader in sustainable energy development.
+The power of nature is at work in Iceland in more ways than one.
+Instead of using fuels such as coal or oil, which cannot be replaced, Iceland meets virtually all of its needs for electricity and heating with renewable resources.
+In fact, the country is widely recognized as a world leader in sustainable energy development.